 No Stigma with Bridge Loans

 There’s no stigma attached to seeking a bridge loan, nor should business owners feel unprepared if circumstances arise for a short-term cash need.
-Circumstances often present themselves by way of an unexpected opportunity.
+Conditions often present themselves by way of an unexpected opportunity.
 For example, an attractive and outsized inventory buy, a sudden availability of equipment critical to the business, a window on a purchase of property, or an opportunity to acquire a line of business or even a competitor.
 In these instances, small business owners are wise to explore bridge financing as an alternative to tying up exiting working capital financing or dipping into cash reserves, in consummating a transaction that could ultimately help benefit the enterprise longer term.

 Where to look for a Bridge Loan

-The first impulse for many small business owners is often to seek short-term help from “friends and family”, or from personal resources.
+The first impulse for many small business owners is often to seek short-term help from “friends and family,” or from personal resources.
 On the surface, these alternatives may seem the simplest, and therefore “easiest” means of closing quickly on an immediate opportunity.
-Oftentimes these pathways prove suboptimal.
-Practical considerations such as an allowance for extensions in a term, or “top up” needs for add-on financing to meet unbudgeted installation, legal, or onboarding costs.
+Often these pathways prove suboptimal.
+Practical considerations such as an allowance for extensions in a term, or “top-up” needs for add-on financing to meet unbudgeted installation, legal, or onboarding costs.
 These present a strong case for seeking a solution more formally through commercial finance companies that specialize in bridge lending.
 Dealing with a counterparty experienced in this type of lending often results in a more flexible structuring of the necessary financing, bringing it to bear at precisely the right time, and allowing for unexpected delays in retiring the facility.

 Practical Considerations when choosing a Bridge Lender